LinPlug Spectral – The Ghost In the Machine

 Under the hood

-At its heart Spectral is a basic semi-modular subtractive synth with four oscillators with filter and amp envelopes, and 5 LFOs and four extra filters assignable – plus you can cross-modulate between them which is pretty remarkable.
+At its heart Spectral is a basic semi-modular subtractive synth with four oscillators with filter and amp envelopes, 5 LFOs and four extra filters assignable – plus you can cross-modulate between them which is pretty remarkable.
 Oscillators can be further spread with detuned unison voices.
-Where the magic comes in is with the awesome arpeggiator and 24 point modulation matrix allowing hundreds of destinations, Spectral is flexible in the extreme.
+Where the magic comes in is with the awesome arpeggiator and 24-point modulation matrix allowing hundreds of destinations, Spectral is flexible in the extreme.
 An extensive effects section featuring all your standard delays, chorus and reverbs, plus a good selection of handy tools like stereo enhancer, crusher and gator.

 An interesting AHDSFR envelope filter – ADSR as we all know plus H (hold) and F (fade), or fall rate after the sustain.
-Nice little fine tuning controls.
-Best of all these controls are setup in a way you tend to start experimenting and just playing around to see what happens, in which Spectral rewards you often with unique and usable tones.
+Nice little fine-tuning controls.
+Best of all these controls are set up in a way you tend to start experimenting and just playing around to see what happens, in which Spectral rewards you often with unique and usable tones.
 A nifty little feature is you can draw in by hand your own filter and oscillator curves, a nice touch.

 The included presets are mostly excellent, with 850 to choose from you won’t get bored.
 Though the patch browser is a little clunky, the presets showcases the synth very well, especially the ‘Demo’ category.